avramandrei/UPB-SemEval-2020-Task-6/README.md

 This repository contains the source code for the first and the second task of [DeftEval 2020 competition](https://competitions.codalab.org/competitions/22759) submitted by the team at University Politehnica of Bucharest (UPB).

-We fined-tuned frozen and non-frozen Transformer-based language models using the [HuggingFace](https://github.com/huggingface/transformers) framework, together with a multi-task model that jointly predicts the outputs for all the third tasks.
+We fined-tuned frozen and non-frozen Transformer-based language models using the [HuggingFace](https://github.com/huggingface/transformers) framework, together with a multi-task model that jointly predicts the outputs for the second and the third task.

 <p align="center">
   <img src="https://raw.githubusercontent.com/avramandrei/DeftEval/master/resources/multitask_system.png">